 Q20 Control Panel & Buttons

-On the control?panel of the Q20, There’s a very large LCD screen complete with backlight.
+On the control panel of the Q20, There’s a very large LCD screen complete with a backlight.
 The Headphone Socket is located at the back.

 The simplicity of a minimal amount of menu options and buttons is going to make this absolutely perfect for the beginner detectorist.

-On the Screen, you receive a wealth of information on a large clear and easy to read screen.
-Firstly you have the target ID number, An Icon to represent the mode you are currently in, volume level, depth indicator, the target segments, battery level and when in the mode a pinpoint crosshair display.
+On the Screen, you receive a wealth of information on a large clear, and easy to read the screen.
+Firstly you have the target ID number, An Icon to represent the mode you are currently in, volume level, depth indicator, the target segments, battery level, and when in the mode a pinpoint crosshair display.